infobip/infobip-api-java-demo/README.md

 ```

 ## Building the app
-First step is getting the source to your computer.
-To achieve this you can either download a ZIP archive from this
+The first step is downloading the source code to your computer.
+To achieve this you can either download a ZIP archive from
-GitHub page and unzip it, or use `git` to clone the repository.
-To clone it using git open your terminal, position
+this GitHub page and unzip it, or use `Git` to clone the repository.
+To clone it using Git open your terminal, position
 yourself in the directory that you want the project to be downloaded to and execute `git clone` command.
-It should
+It should look
-look like this:
+like this:
 ```
 C:\>git clone https://github.com/infobip/infobip-api-java-demo.git
 Cloning into 'infobip-api-java-demo'...